ploomber/ploomber/doc/cloud/monitoring.rst

 execution status (other than started, i.e. error and finished).
 If you'd like to subscribe teammates to these notifications please let us know.

+`Here's an example <https://github.com/ploomber/projects/tree/master/guides/monitoring>`_ showing how to work with pipeline monitoring.

 Getting your pipeline status
 ****************************
 You can get your pipeline's status in a few ways, this becomes helpful when running long executions,